Code-Platoon-Assignments/react-news-site-iii/README.md

 Can you extend the search feature to work for the Home or any Section page? *HINT: Consider moving the search input to the AppNav component!*

 ## Extended Challenge #2
-There is a something bad about our current design for filtering articles.
+There is something bad about our current design for filtering articles.
 Currently, we're making an "API call" for **every** character that a user types into the search field.
 This may seem okay when our total data size is around 40 articles, but imagine what would happen if we had to serve 40,000 articles, or even worse, 40 million articles!
 Making so many API calls is not the best design, especially if it can be avoided.
 In this case, there should be a way to cut down the number of API calls we need to make, right?
 Think about all of the tools we have at our disposal... <ins>can you update the design of News Site so that the filtering functionality is retained, but our total API calls are reduced?</ins> (hint: use debouncing)